paluh/purescript-undefined-is-not-a-problem/README.md

   parts of your value.
 Something like `[] ∷ Array Int` or `Nothing ∷ Maybe String`.
   ```

-I'm trying to cover as many cases as I can but it is of course possible that you are going to get just generic complier error.
+I'm trying to cover as many cases as I can but it is of course possible that you are going to get just generic compiler error.

 #### `NoProblem.Closed.Coerce`